Samuel Merrill (Iowa governor): Political career

+Personal life

 In 1897 he was injured in a streetcar accident in Los Angeles and never recovered.
 He died at age 77 and was buried in Des Moines after an imposing funeral ceremony attended by most members of Iowa's political establishment.
 He was buried with his third wife Elizabeth in a marble tomb in Woodland Cemetery, Des Moines, Iowa.
-After extensive renovations, a rededication of Governor Merrill's mausoleum is scheduled for Sunday, June 5, 2016.
+After extensive renovations, a re-dedication of Governor Merrill's mausoleum occurred on Sunday, June 5, 2016.

 Samuel Merrill was first married to Catherine Thomas, who died in 1847, fourteen months after their marriage.
-In January, 1851, he was united in marriage with a Miss Hill, of Buxton, Maine.
-She became the mother of four children, three of whom died young, the eldest living to be only two and a half years old.
+She died three days after the birth of their infant twins who both died at birth.
+In January, 1851, he was united in marriage with a Elizabeth Hill, of Buxton, Maine.
+Elizabeth and Samuel had 2 children, who grew to adulthood.
+Later, he would marry in California to Mary Susannah Fisk in 1894.